St Helens Town Hall

 St Helens Town Hall is a municipal building in Bickerstaffe Street in St Helens, Merseyside, England.
 Although the town hall itself, which is the headquarters of St Helens Council, is not a listed building, there are two telephone kiosks flanking the entrance which are listed.

 History

 The first town hall, which was designed in the Italianate style and featured a large hexastyle portico with piers on the ground floor supporting Corinthian order columns on the first floor, was completed in 1839.
 It contained a large assembly hall for holding "courts, concerts, balls, and public meetings" as well as a lock up for holding prisoners.
-The town hall became the headquarters of the new municipal borough of St Helens on 2 February 1868 but, after the first town hall was badly damaged in a fire in 1871, civic leaders decided to procure a new town hall on the same site.
+The town hall became the headquarters of the new municipal borough of St Helens on 2 February 1868 but, after the first town hall was badly damaged in a fire in 1871, civic leaders decided to procure a new town hall on the same site; the foundation stone was laid on 7 November 1873.